Frequently Asked Questions

 My scope measures 14 inches.... what size do I buy?

-If the overall length of your scope is 14 inches the we recommend an SS-13 for a right fit.
+If the overall length of your scope is 14 inches (35.56 centimeters) then we recommend an SS-13 for an optimal fit.